ip413/presidential-election-poland-2020-research/README.md

 Please share, change, fork, comment, contribute... the more eyes, the more fairer elections.

+Why English language in repo?
+The more people looking at this, the better.

 ## License - Attribution-ShareAlike 4.0 International - CC BY-SA 4.0
 Please see LICENSE.md file